elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-molecular-structure-of-water-and-how-does-it-contribute-to-its-polarity.md

 url: /learn/chemistry/questions/what-is-the-molecular-structure-of-water-and-how-does-it-contribute-to-its-polarity
 score: -1.0
 related_article1:
-    id: 167442
+    id: 167428
-    title: What is the function of xylem in plants and how does it facilitate water transport against gravity?
+    title: >-
+        How does cohesion contribute to natural phenomena such as water transport in plants?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-function-of-xylem-in-plants-and-how-does-it-facilitate-water-transport-against-gravity
+    url: /learn/chemistry/questions/how-does-cohesion-contribute-to-natural-phenomena-such-as-water-transport-in-plants
 related_article2:
-    id: 167424
+    id: 167437
+    title: >-
-    title: How does electronegativity affect the charge distribution in a water molecule?
+        How does the specific heat of water contribute to environmental temperature stabilization?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-electronegativity-affect-the-charge-distribution-in-a-water-molecule
+    url: /learn/chemistry/questions/how-does-the-specific-heat-of-water-contribute-to-environmental-temperature-stabilization
 related_article3:
-    id: 167433
+    id: 167437
-    title: Explain the biological implications of surface tension with an example of an organism that utilizes it.
+    title: >-
+        How does the specific heat of water contribute to environmental temperature stabilization?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-biological-implications-of-surface-tension-with-an-example-of-an-organism-that-utilizes-it
+    url: /learn/chemistry/questions/how-does-the-specific-heat-of-water-contribute-to-environmental-temperature-stabilization
 related_article4:
     id: 167437
+    title: >-
-    title: How does the specific heat of water contribute to environmental temperature stabilization?
+        How does the specific heat of water contribute to environmental temperature stabilization?
     subject: Chemistry
     url: /learn/chemistry/questions/how-does-the-specific-heat-of-water-contribute-to-environmental-temperature-stabilization
 related_article5:
-    id: 167427
+    id: 167435
-    title: Define cohesion and describe its mechanism in water.
+    title: >-
+        Discuss the biological importance of water as a solvent, particularly in kidney function.
     subject: Chemistry
-    url: /learn/chemistry/questions/define-cohesion-and-describe-its-mechanism-in-water
+    url: /learn/chemistry/questions/discuss-the-biological-importance-of-water-as-a-solvent-particularly-in-kidney-function
 ---

 &nbsp;